signnow/SignNow.NETSDK/README.md

 # Updates
 - 1/21/2016 - Every method now contains an additional ResultFormat argument that allows you to specify JSON (default) or XML.
+- 2/10/2016 - CudaSign.Document.Invite now has an optional send email argument, updated documentation with new Role-based invite example.

 # Additional Contact Information